russhughes/st7789_mpy/README.md

     display.init()

-I couldn't run the display on an SPI with baudrate higher than 40MHZ
+I was not able to run the display with a baudrate higher than 40MHZ.

 ## Methods